forge-55/bunkeros/README.md

 **A productivity-hardened, Arch-based Linux distribution built for mission-focused computing.**

-BunkerOS is an Arch-based distribution leveraging CachyOS's performance optimizations to deliver a distraction-free, military-inspired computing environment.
+BunkerOS is an Arch-based distribution leveraging CachyOS's performance optimizations to deliver a distraction-free, tactical computing environment.
 Combining the stability of Sway with the visual polish of SwayFX, BunkerOS offers two editions optimized for different hardware profiles—from vintage ThinkPads to modern workstations.

 ## Philosophy